MOUNTAIN LEADER

 ADVICE

-I've written a number articles and recorded some webinars about becoming a Mountain leader and the range of skills needed, many of these we discussed on the training course, click on the links to read and watch....
+I've written a number articles and recorded some webinars about becoming a Mountain leader and the range of skills needed - definitely checkout the Poor Visibility advice - click on the links to read and watch....

 WEATHER